Stock Checker

 It is by far the cheapest, and potentially the lowest-performing shifter that I’m looking at today, but it is worth picking up if you have a Logitech G923 or G29.

 This Heusinkveld shifter follows the trend of high-performing sim racing gear set by the Dutch company’s excellent sim racing pedals.
+It has been designed to replicate a short-throw gear lever as accurately as possible.

-Where to buy – Buy from Digital Motorsports
+Where to buy | Buy from Amazon |

 The Thrustmaster TSS Handbrake Sparco Mod is a completely different beast to the TH8A, and is a huge step up in terms of quality and experience.